jondequinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

     RUNPATH poly_out/real_%d/iter_%d

-The second "%d" in the runpath will be replaced by the iteration of running the ensamble.
-In this way we can run several times, and have the results in different folders.
+The second "%d" in the runpath is replaced by the iteration number of the algorithm.
+This is needed since the algorithm may run several iterations during the experiment.

 Create script
 *************